jfq3/miga_singularity/hpcc_clade_project.md

 miga new -P ~/dehalo -t clade
 cd dehalo
 ```
-The `-t` argument is needed to specify what kind of genomes you are working with.
+The `-t` argument is needed to specify what kind of project you are running.
 Acceptable types are :

 - `genomes` for the genomes from isolates
 - `clade` for genomes of closely related species